snehas-SJSU/Dataware-Group-Project/Multi-Coin Crypto Analytics Using CoinGecko API/README.md

 ## 📝 Conclusion

-his project demonstrates a modern, scalable crypto analytics platform capable of processing real-time data, generating technical insights, producing ML-driven forecasts, and triggering actionable alerts.
+This project demonstrates a modern, scalable crypto analytics platform capable of processing real-time data, generating technical insights, producing ML-driven forecasts, and triggering actionable alerts.
 Through the integration of Airflow, Snowflake, dbt, Prophet, and Preset BI, the pipeline delivers a complete end-to-end analytics solution for multi-coin market intelligence.